antwerpes/laravel-soap/docs/v2/testing.md

         ]);
         ```
     === "with callback"
         If you require more complicated logic to determine what responses to return for certain endpoints, you may pass a callback to the `fake` method.
-This callback will receive an instance of `CodeDredd\Soap\Client\Request` and should return a response instance:
+This callback will receive an instance of `Antwerpes\Soap\Client\Request` and should return a response instance:
         ``` php-inline
         Soap::fake(function ($request) {
             return Soap::response('Hello World', 200);